[Picture from The lunacy of the long-distance runner, The Economist]

 Jeffrey J. McDonnell extolls the value of a 1-hour slot for research every day.

-The Norwegian author Saabye Christensen has a fixed routine: he gets up as early in the morning as possible, brews two cups of coffee, and goes to his study and writes.
+The Norwegian author Lars Saabye Christensen has a fixed routine: he gets up as early as possible, brews two cups of coffee, and goes to his study and writes.
 When the cups are empty, he stops writing.
 “I’m satisfied if I’ve written half a page, perhaps one and a half pages.”
 (A-magasinet Dec 24, 2015)

 While Vice President of the University of Oslo in the early 1980, the philosopher Knut Erik Tranøy would be writing on his next book on the philosophy of science for an hour every morning, before carrying out the responsibilities as vice president for the rest of the day.

 3 Find and follow your research rythm.
 Do you think best before 9 am, or after 9 pm?
 Are you a research sprinter, or a marathoner: Do you get work done in spurts, or by steady slower grinding?
 Do you need deadlines, or do they stifle you?

 “For many years I would mainly write up the results of my research during three weeks when I could be insulated from other work tasks and family obligations: Winter break, Easter vacation, and a week during the summer.
 Three weeks of writing, three published articles.” –Hege Skjeie, Professor of Political Science

 “Find those hours of the day when your mind and power of concentration is best.
 For some it is early in the morning, for others it is in the middle of the night.
 Guard those hours, use them for interesting, demanding and rewarding academic work.” –Raino Malnes, Professor of Political Science, (Samfunnsviter’n 2015 3: 34)